 Christmas in Wicklow

-Food at the Christmas Market
+Food at the Stalls

 Irish Whiskey Fudge: Fudge is a traditional sweet treat in Ireland, and some versions available at the market stand out with its hint of Irish whiskey.
 This melt-in-your-mouth confectionery is a treat for the sweet-toothed, blending creamy textures with the warming, distinct notes of Irish whiskey.

-Mulled Wine and Cider: While not unique to Ireland, these festive drinks hold a special place at Christmas markets.
+Mulled Wine and Cider: While not unique to Ireland, these festive drinks hold a special place at winter markets.
 Mulled wine, made by warming red wine with various mulling spices, and cider, apple-based and spiced similarly.
 They are served hot and are the perfect hand warmers on a chilly winter evening.

 Barmbrack: Often enjoyed with a hot cup of tea, Barmbrack is a traditional Irish fruitcake made with yeast.
 It’s a rich, dense cake filled with sultanas and raisins, providing a sweet and filling snack as you peruse the market stalls.